Distinction in Global Studies Requirements (A-D)

 - World Language Capstone (French)

-- Visual or Performing Art with an International Production
+- Visual or Performing Art with a Global Element

-*NOTE: While the course work for items B and D can be completed by the end of the eighth semester in the Upper School, the B average GPA will be calculated at the end of semester seven.
+*NOTE: While the course work for items B and D can be completed by the end of the eighth semester in the Upper School, the B average GPA will be calculated at the end of the seventh semester.